aws-samples/aws-iot-core-lorawan/README.md

 AWS IoT Core for LoRaWAN enables you to set up a private LoRaWAN network by connecting your devices and gateways with no LoRaWAN Network Server setup required.
 This repository contains resources to quickly get started developing solutions using AWS IoT Core for LoRaWAN.
 It includes samples for typical design patterns ([binary decoder](transform_binary_payload), [downlink messaging](send_downlink_payload), [Thing shadow update](iotthingshadow)) and fully functional applications ([dashboards](timestream), [condition monitoring and alarming](soilmoisture_alarming)).

 Please consider our [developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/connect-iot-lorawan.html) to learn how to connect your wireless devices and gateways to AWS IoT Core for LoRaWAN.
-Please also consider [automation guidelines](automation) to learn how to use AWS CLI to automate tasks (e.g. configuration of a new gateway).
+Please also consider [automation guidelines](automation) and [observability implementation guidelines](observability).

-## Samples for typical design patterns
+## Decoding binary payloads
+LoRaWAN devices typically send uplink payloads as binary encoded messages.
+Below you will find various options for an implementation of binary payload decoding.

 - [Decoding binary payloads from LoRaWAN devices with Python and Node.js](transform_binary_payload)
-    LoRaWAN devices typically send uplink payloads as binary encoded messages.
     In this sample you will learn how to decode a binary message from your LoRaWAN device using Python or Node.js and integrate the decoded payload with more than 17 AWS services using AWS IoT Rules.
 Guidelines for an integration of existing decoder code in Node.js and Python and building your own decoders are included.
 See a list of >12 included examples decoders [here](#included-binary-decoders), new [contributions](CONTRIBUTING.md) are welcome.

 - [Decoding binary payloads from LoRaWAN devices using Pilot Things Sensor Library](transform_binary_payload_pilot_things)
     This repository can help you to accelerate development of your LoRaWAN-based IoT solutions by providing a deployable reference architecture which will decode binary data using the Pilot Things Sensor Library.
 The Pilot Things Sensor Library is a SaaS offering that can be [purchased from the AWS marketplace](https://aws.amazon.com/marketplace/pp/B08W5BCWT5)